skilesare/immortality/a_new_constitution/article-vii---commentary.md

-# Article VII - commentary
+receive# Article VII - commentary

 This is the 'Bill of Rights' Article where we incorporate the amendments to the original US constitutions as an article in this new constitution.